 Table 10 of our report shows an analysis of the change in the UAAL.
-The UAAL, which was \$7.615 billion last year, has decreased to \$6.538 billion this year.
-The decrease in the UAAL was due to several factors including the impact of an assumption change effective with this valuation, liability gains resulting largely from salaries increasing more slowly than assumed and more terminations than expected, as well as an asset gain discussed in Section E.
+The UAAL, which was \$6.538 billion last year, has decreased to \$6.129 billion this year.
+The decrease in the UAAL was due to several factors including liability gains resulting largely from salaries increasing more slowly than assumed and more terminations than expected, as well as an asset gain discussed in Section E.